linklg1/Team-Profile-Generator/README.md

 ?
 What is your employee id number?
 123
 ?
 What is your email? link@hotmail.com
 ?
 What is your office number?
 456
+?
+Would you like to add an additional team member?
 ```

 ## Contributing